AsheAvenue/Juvenile/README.md

 Features
 --------

-- Runs a mysqldump of the specified database
+- Runs a dump of the specified database
 - Tarballs the dump file
 - Pushes the tarballed dump file to the specified S3 bucket
 - Removes old backup from S3